khairil-izwani/docker-webservlet-console/README.md

 How It Is Done
 --------------
 Both host and container are talking to each other via inter servlet communication.
-It does not use the RESTful Docker Remote API but instead forwards the docker native command to the Java Runtime API.
+It does not use the REST Docker Remote API but instead forwards the docker native command to the Java Runtime API.

 Why It Is Done This Way
 -----------------------
-I found it's quite hard to find a good example of attaching input to the STDIN in the running container via remote API for host-container interaction.
-Besides, the 'docker execute' command is not yet available in the release 1.0.0.
+I found it's quite hard to find a good example of attaching input to the STDIN in the running container via Docker remote API for host-container interaction.
+Besides, the 'docker execute' command is not yet available in the Docker release 1.0.0.
 This might change in the future once there is more resources of doing this.

 Development Stack
 --------------------